seenickcode/gopherneo/README.md

 # gopherneo
 =========

-A lean, pragmatic and battle-tested Neo4j driver for Go.
-GopherNeo ("Go4Neo") conforms strictly to the latest [Neo4j HTTP API](http://docs.neo4j.org/chunked/stable/rest-api.html), supporting only the latest Neo4j 2.x features.
+Go4Neo is a Neo4j driver for the Go programming language.
+It's focus is on simple, practical and realistic features that 90% of users working with Neo4j would expect.

-For comprehensive, up to date documentation and code examples, checkout the wiki.
+Compatible with Neo4j 2.x and up.

 # Examples
 ==
-(todo)
+- TODO, see test for now

-# Completed Features
+# Supported Features
 ==
 * execute a cypher query
 * get node with label, property